Jamescog/Jamescog/README.md

 - 👯 I’m looking to collaborate on **Backend Development and Automation**

-- 💬 Ask me about **Python, JavaScript, Flask, Nodejs,Express,MongoDB,**
+- 💬 Ask me about **Python, JavaScript, Flask, Nodejs,Express,MySQL, SQLite,MongoDB,**

 - 📫 How to reach me **jamescog72@gmail.com**